axelclark/gatsby-tailwindcss-blog/src/pages/2020-03-08-continuous-deployment-github-actions/index.md

 -----END OPENSSH PRIVATE KEY-----
 ```

-Now that SSH is configured, we'll ssh into the Droplet, run the `docker service update` script using the image we published to Docker Hub, see [Deploying New Versions of the Application](https://hexdocs.pm/distillery/guides/deploying_to_digital_ocean.html#deploying-new-versions-of-the-application) section of the Distillery guide.
+Now that SSH is configured, we'll ssh into the Droplet and run the `docker service update` script using the image we published to Docker Hub.
+See additional info in the [Deploying New Versions of the Application](https://hexdocs.pm/distillery/guides/deploying_to_digital_ocean.html#deploying-new-versions-of-the-application) section of the Distillery guide.

 ```bash
 script: docker service update --image axelclark/docker_phx:${{ github.sha }} docker_phx_app
 ```

-Note: we're only updating the service running our app, so we use `docker_phx_app`.
+Note: we're only updating the service running our app, so the final argument is `docker_phx_app`.
 You can see your docker services listed with:

 ```bash
 root@droplet $ docker service ls